fysoul17/QuasarUnityTools/README.md

 void Awake()
 {
-    // Some data that has to be loaded before 'ScheduleLoading' manager.SchedulePreloading(OnReadyToPreLoad);
+    // Register.
+Some data that has to be loaded before 'ScheduleLoading' manager.SchedulePreloading(OnReadyToPreLoad);

-    // Default data loading.
+    // Register default data loading.
     manager.ScheduleLoading(OnReadyToLoad);
 }